 Should I put my GPA on my resume?

 This depends on what your GPA is and how long you're been out of school.
-Generally, you should only include it if it's above a 3.5 and NOT a 3.o like many suggest.
+Generally, you should only include it if it's above a 3.3 and NOT a 3.0 like many suggest.

 Many people will tell you to include your GPA if it’s 3.0 or higher.
 This really isn’t good advice, from an employer's perspective.
 Here are a few reasons why.

 Sometimes there are hundreds of resumes sent for a single opening.
-That’s a lot of competition!
-With that much competition, you want to come off as excellent, not just “good”.
+That’s a lot of competition with other candidates!
+With that much competition, you want to come off as excellent, not just “good."

-No offense, you should definitely be proud of a GPA higher than 3.0 but it doesn't scream excellence in a sea of 4.0s.
+While you should definitely be proud of an overall GPA higher than 3.0, it doesn't scream excellence in a sea of 4.0s.
 In this case, instead of drawing attention to a good GPA, you’re better off just leaving it off.

 You should also avoid listing it if you’ve been out of school for more than four years.
-You should lead with whatever experience you have in this case.
+You should lead with whatever professional experience you have in this case.
 If you already have experience in the field, you should also avoid listing your GPA and focus on your experience instead.
 Your GPA is a measure of your education, but practical experience is almost always more compelling to a hiring manager.